Ali-Parandeh/Infrahack-Challenge-NR-TFL-Lifts-Availability/README.md

 <img alt="Infrahack Team with NR and TFL Principals" src="Images/Infrahack-team-and-NR-TFL-Principals.jpg" width="1000">
 <img alt="Infrahack Team with KPMG Associate Director" src="Images/Infrahack-team-and-kpmg-director.jpg" width="1000">

-The Infrahack finals was held at [KPMG Headquarters](https://home.kpmg/uk/en/home.html) in London's Canary Wharf, during which our solution was unanimously judged as the winning solution by the decision makers of the UK's infrastructure industry which include:
+The Infrahack finals were held at [KPMG Headquarters](https://home.kpmg/uk/en/home.html) in London's Canary Wharf, during which our solution was unanimously judged as the winning solution by the decision makers of the UK's infrastructure industry which include:
 - **Bridget Rosewell** (Commissioner of the UK National Infrastructure Commission)
 - **Philip Graham** (Chief Executive of the UK National Infrastructure Commission)
 - **Glen Worrall** (Principal Application Engineer at Bentley Systems)